Skip to main content

 Applicants proposing to licence a café which is remote from their main premises or where customers and staff need to cross a public pavement to reach the café area, must provide a management plan and risk assessment for the pavement café detailing how it will be managed and supervised.

 Appendix 2 contains our standard Conditions of Licence.
 These conditions will be applied to any licence granted by us.
-We may also place additional terms and conditions on the licence as and when they consider it appropriate.
+We may also place additional terms and conditions on the licence as and when we consider it reasonable and appropriate.

 You should also consider whether you require Planning permission.
-There are three reasons why you might need consent from our Planning Service and these are described below.
+There are three reasons why you might need consent from our Planning Service and these are described.

 Planning permission for a change of use